-Since there is not a regulation loop involving the secondary output, its load regulation depends to some extent on the primary load regulation and is affected by the leakage inductance (see Figure 19) of the transformer, the voltage drops across to the Schottky diode (diode forward voltage) and the DCR of the secondary coil, as indicated by equation (1) (where only the last two contributions are considered).
+Since there is not a regulation loop involving the secondary output, its load regulation depends to some extent on the primary load regulation and is affected by the leakage inductance (see figure below) of the transformer, the voltage drops across to the Schottky diode (diode forward voltage) and the DCR of the secondary coil, as indicated by the equation (1) (where only the last two contribution are considered).
 Minimizing all the mentioned parameters leads to a better load regulation.